-Hospitality Jobs in Washington DC with H-1B Sponsorship
+Hospitality H-1B Sponsorship Jobs in Washington DC

 Washington DC's hospitality sector spans luxury hotels like the Four Seasons, Marriott, and Hilton properties near the National Mall, plus convention venues, embassies, and high-end restaurants catering to government and international visitors.
-H-1B sponsorship in this market tends to concentrate in management, culinary leadership, and revenue operations roles requiring specialized degrees.
+H-1B visa sponsorship in this market tends to concentrate in management, culinary leadership, and revenue operations roles requiring specialized degrees.

-See All Hospitality Jobs
+Find Hospitality Jobs

 Overview

-Open Jobs145+
+Open Jobs54+

-Work Type94% On-site
+Work Type91% On-site

 Top LocationWashington, Washington DC